 Even today, there is still something unique about Viennese coffeehouses that makes them worth visiting.
-The high ceilings, marble table-tops, velvety upholstery, the bentwood coat stands, and the notoriously brusque waiters all add to the charm.
+The high ceilings, marble table tops, velvety upholstery, the bentwood coat stands, and the notoriously brusque waiters all add to the charm.
 Call me the stereotypical Austrian but I absolutely LOVE Viennese coffeehouses!

 Café Landtmann is one of the most elegant and venerable coffeehouses in Vienna, boasting a rich tradition dating back to 1873.
 Landtmann bustles with activity day and night and its interior is elegantly decorated with velvet upholstery, crystal light fixtures, and mirrors with inlaid wood.